 MDR is similar to spear fishing.
 We identify a specific fish we want to catch and target it.

-MDR, also known as Managed Detection and Response, can be termed as Managed Threat Hunting.
-Threat hunting is the process of proactively, and iteratively, searching through networks to detect and isolate advanced threats that evade existing security solutions.
-Typically, threat hunting involves using already existing tools such as log management solutions (SIEMs), endpoint protection, and network monitoring.
+MDR is also often called Managed Threat Hunting.
+Threat hunting is the process of proactively, and iteratively, searching networks to detect and isolate advanced threats that evade existing security solutions.
+Typically, threat hunting uses already existing tools such as log management solutions (SIEMs), endpoint protection, and network monitoring.

-The most important takeaway is that MDR should NOT be used in place of SIEM.
-Rather, like Threat Intelligence, MDR works symbiotically with SIEM.
+Rather, like Threat Intelligence, MDR works symbiotically with managed SIEM.
 There is no advantage of choosing one over the other.
-Observe the following:

-While some overlap exists between MDR and managed SIEM, both services provide different functionalities.
-While some vendors advocate ditching SIEM for MDR, an organization’s security model would be poorly served doing this.
-Instead, using both services would offer the best level of protection.
-If a client lacks the budget for both, our recommendation would always be the managed SIEM.
-It identifies the attacks that most organizations will be seeing regularly.
+While overlap exists between MDR and managed SIEM, both security services provide different functionalities.
+While some vendors advocate ditching managed or co-managed SIEM for MDR, an organization’s security model would be poorly served doing so.
+Instead, using both services could offer the best level of protection.
+If a client lacks the budget for both, our recommendation would always be managed or co-managed SIEM.
+The SIEM identifies the attacks that organizations will be seeing most regularly.

-Based on our research, some MDR vendors actually utilize a black box SIEM to help conduct their service.
-However, depending on the service, we may not be able to run our own reports, validate the provider is doing the job properly, or even have access to the SIEM itself.
-By going with an MDR service that ignores the holistic nature of security, we lose valuable insight provided with a proper SIEM.
+Based on our research, some MDR vendors utilize a black box SIEM to help conduct their managed service; however, depending on the service, we may not have the ability to run our own reports, validate the service provider is doing the job properly, or even have access to the SIEM itself.
+By choosing an MDR service that ignores the holistic nature of security, we lose valuable insight provided with a proper managed SIEM.

-RedLegg’s Manged SIEM offering has a good amount of overlap with the services provided by some vendors that only specialize in MDR.
-RedLegg’s Managed SIEM offering utilizes industry leading SIEMs that automate many of the MDR services, such as incident containment on discovered events.
+RedLegg’s Co-Managed SIEM service overlaps with the services of some MDR-specific vendors.
+RedLegg utilizes industry leading SIEMs that automate many of the MDR services, such as incident containment on discovered events.